 - A few shows got lucky.
 The strike almost exactly coincided with the time the writers of Burn Notice were supposed to be taking a break anyway, and USA actually ordered more episodes for Season 2 than had been planned pre-strike.

 - The Stargate-verse was unaffected: Stargate Atlantis is produced in Canada and had wrapped filming before the strike started anyway.

 - The late-night talk shows went on hiatus for the first couple of months, but returned in January rather than lay off the non-striking production staff.
 Notably, David Letterman negotiated a special deal with the WGA to let both his show and Craig Ferguson’s return with their full writing staff; the others (including The Tonight Show, The Daily Show, and The Colbert Report) relied on non-scripted material for the duration of the strike.

-- Which led to the hilarious crossover episodes between TDS, TCR and The Late Show culminating in a fake fight between Stephen Colbert, Jon Stewart, and Conan O’Brien.
+- Which led to the hilarious crossover episodes between TDS, TCR and Late Night culminating in a fake fight between Stephen Colbert, Jon Stewart, and Conan O’Brien.

-- Joss Whedon got bored and wrote Doctor Horrible's Sing-Along Blog.
+- Joss Whedon got bored and wrote Dr. Horrible's Sing-Along Blog.
 Dollhouse had its development put on hold as a result.

 - Brothers and Sisters went through a couple of large time-jumps plot-wise.